Programplaner og emneplaner - Student

 The student

-- can reflect upon opportunities for innovation within the field of health and technology, e.g. new sustainable solutions, working methods, services or products, with the help of user orientation, system design and critical thinking
+- can reflect upon opportunities and illustrate ideas for future innovations within the field of health and technology, e.g. new sustainable solutions, working methods, services or products, with the help of user orientation and critical thinking

 - can identify and reflect upon disciplinary differences, possible barriers, and ways of integrating their own professional background and competence in an interdisciplinary collaboration